Camping With Bears In Yellowstone Park

 If you are involved in a conflict with a bear, regardless of how minor, report it to a park ranger, or local fish and game agency if outside a national park, as soon as possible.
 The next campers safety may depend on it.

-of food, shelter, and space draw grizzlies to some parts of Yellowstone
+combinations of food, shelter, and space draw grizzlies to some

 If you have a bear come into camp late at night keep in mind that this is different from a surprise encounter during the day while hiking.
 If a bear comes into camp, you must treat this encounter seriously and react aggressively.
 Bears that come into camp have more than likely obtained a "reward"...... food, in the past and have lost all fear of humans, and could possibly be looking at you as a potential food source, or could be a young bear out on its own for the first time.